What is Sunk Cost fallacy?

 This is why good marketing and salesmanship is all about convincing the consumer that what you want them to buy is worth more than what they must pay for it.
 If the consumer sees something as good value, the pain of loss will be offset by their joy of gain.

 A common example is a shopper who has received a £20 voucher to use towards a case of wine.
 The case of wine is priced at a much higher ticker value than the £20 voucher, let's say £100.
 Nevertheless, the shopper will be inclined to spend the additional £80 (that they never intended to spend) just to make use of their voucher having initially decided it had value.

 When it comes to what this means for shopping, in-store and online, there are a number of considerations:

-1. Take a deposit – once a shopper has made a financial investment toward a purchase, the Sunk Cost Fallacy means they tend to not see that deposit as part of the cost, focusing instead on what remains to be paid.
+Once a shopper has made a financial investment toward a purchase, the Sunk Cost Fallacy means they tend to not see that deposit as part of the cost, focusing instead on only what remains to be paid.

-3. The free incentive – shoppers are significantly more likely to complete a ten-stamp card for a free coffee once two spots are stamped.
-More so than an eight-stamp card without any spots stamped because the Sunk Cost Fallacy means they already feel they have made a significant start on their card meaning they focus on the completion of the remaining 8 stamps.
+Shoppers are significantly more likely to complete a ten-stamp card for a free coffee once two spots are stamped than they are on an eight-stamp card without any spots stamped.
+This is because the Sunk Cost Fallacy means they already feel they have made a significant start on their card and will want to complete the remaining 8 stamps.

 Similarly, in an on-line world, a free trial of a software platform is always a great opportunity to entice new customers - they will have invested time and effort into testing the platform so that by the time it comes to payment they feel too invested to walk away.